Dunston Checks In: Production

 Writer John Hopkins had written a spec script revolving around two young brothers living in a large, prestigious New York hotel managed by their father.
 Hopkins' agent shopped the script around to various studios who were uninterested in the project until producers Todd Black and Joe Wizan seeing potential in the project optioned it and hired Hopkins to re-write the script and add in the plot point of an orangutan.
-The project was then retitled Prime Mates and became the subject of competing bids between Paramount Pictures and 20th Century Fox with Fox eventually acquiring the script in April of 1993.
+The project was then retitled Prime Mates and became the subject of competing bids between Paramount Pictures and 20th Century Fox with Fox eventually acquiring the script in April 1993.
 Dunston Checks in became one of three active monkey/ape films announced to be in development alongside Ed (then known as You Should See Them Play) at Universal Pictures and Monkey Trouble (then known as Pet) at New Line Cinema.
 Uncredited rewrites were provided by Eliot Wald and Andrew Kurtzman.

+The animal action was detailed by the American Humane Society.
+Artificial animals were used in several shots.

+Release

+The film was theatrically released on January 12, 1996.
+A home video release followed on May 28, 1996.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 54 out of 100, based on 13 critics, indicating "mixed or average" reviews.

 Desson Howe and Rita Kempley of The Washington Post referred to the film by saying "it ain't half bad", and a "plucky, prank-filled family farce" respectively.
 Kevin Thomas of the Los Angeles Times stated that Dunston Checks In "is a delightful and funny family film of exceptional high style", "as light as a soufflé and just as delicious", and "plays like a tribute to the resourceful, unpretentious studio productions of the past".
 According to an article published in the Chicago Tribune, "The cast is talented, the hide-and-seek action is silly (not killing), and the bond between a sweet little boy and the adorable ape is touching."

 Audiences surveyed by CinemaScore gave the film a grade of "A" on a scale of A+ to F.

 Faye Dunaway's performance in the film and in The Chamber earned her a Golden Raspberry Award nomination for Worst Supporting Actress.
 The film was also nominated at the 18th Youth in Film Awards (Young Artist Awards) for Best Family Feature Film: Musical or Comedy, and Eric Lloyd for Best Performance in a Feature Film - Actor Age Ten or Under.
 The film was successful at the box office in India, where it was dubbed in Hindi and retitled Ek Bandar Hotel Ke Andar.